kaskada-ai/kaskada/examples/README.md

 # Kaskada Examples

 This directory contains different examples of using Kaskada.
-These examples should work on the latest release of Kaskada and the latest Kaskada python client.
+The included examples should work with the latest [release of Kaskada](https://github.com/kaskada-ai/kaskada/releases) and the latest Python Client [released to PyPi](https://pypi.org/project/kaskada/#history).
+However, there are some examples that may be pending/in-development (see section below).
 The intent is to ensure these examples are kept up to date and are working reference points for users.

 ## In Development Examples